-◆ The direction indicators are located in the LCD Display of the DT402 directly below the Loco icon.
+The direction indicators \clubsuit are located in the LCD Display of the DT500 directly below the Loco Icon.
 There are separate indicators for the L (left) and R (right) throttles.
 If the arrow points to the front of the loco, the throttle is in the forward direction.
 If the arrow points to the back of the loco, then the throttle is in the reverse direction.
 If there is not a locomotive selected on a throttle the loco icon will not appear.

 Note: These direction indicators are for decoder equipped locos only.
 They will indicate direction based on the normal direction of travel that you set up for your decoder equipped loco.
-If you are using an analog loco, the direction indicator may or may not match the actual direction of the analog loco.
+If you are using an analog loco(without a decoder), the direction indicator may or may not match the physical direction of the analog loco.